 - 1. Household should be the basic statistical unit - 2.
 Per capita incomes or consumption/expenditure should be measured - 3.
-Person weights should be applied c) Person weights are preferred as the users of income statistics are most often concerned with the economic well-being of individuals, not with the well-being of households.
+Person weights should be applied

 Estimates not following the preferred set of definitions are not automatically considered to be of bad quality, but when updates were made, the definitions were followed whenever we could make a choice.
-Due to unavailability of observations using the preferred set of definitions, estimates based on other definitions were used in several cases.
+Due to unavailability of observations using the preferred set of definitions, estimates based on other definitions were in several cases used.
 The differences appear especially in the statistical units and in the weighting.

-Information regarding OECD, Eurostat, LIS, World Bank, ECLAC, and SEDLAC databases
+Information regarding OECD, Eurostat, LIS and World Bank databases